proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

-For many matplotlib users, figures with one subplot are a rarity.
-These users need multiple subplots to communicate complex ideas.
-Unfortunately, the path of least resistance often leads to *redundant* figure elements when drawing multiple subplots, namely...
+When working with multiple subplots in matplotlib, the path of least resistance often leads to *redundant* figure elements.
+Namely...

 * Repeated axis tick labels.
 * Repeated axis labels.